Ahren09/UCLA_MATH33A/FinalReview.md

 ## 5.3 Orthogonal Transformations and Orthogonal Matricies
 * For a square matrix, A is orthogonal if and only if A<sup>T</sup>A=I, or equivalently, A<sup>-1</sup>=A<sup>T</sup>
 * Orthogonal matricies must have unit vector columns
+* A symmetric matrix is a matrix that is equal to its transpose
 ### Least Squares Solution to a System Ax = b
 1. Find A<sup>T</sup>A and A<sup>T</sup>b
 2. Solve the augmented matrix formed by A<sup>T</sup>A on the left and A<sup>T</sup>b on the right; [A<sup>T</sup>A | A<sup>T</sup>b]